 The reality of the matter is that there isn’t much difference as long as your digital piano has weighted keys.

-So now that you know which instrument to pick, let’s look at the best ways to learn piano in 2020.
+So now that you know which instrument to pick, let’s look at the best ways to learn the piano.

 Here are the current best options to learn piano: